 We are a large research group within the School of Physics and Astronomy at the University of Birmingham in the UK, studying collisions produced by particle accelerators to determine the ultimate structure of matter and the forces of nature.

-Our facilities include a large silicon laboratory, extensive capabilities for constructing trigger and data acquisition systems and a substantial GridPP site as part of the world-wide LHC distributed computing network.
+Our local facilities include a 200m2 set of clean rooms comprising the BILPA silicon laboratory, extensive capabilities for constructing trigger and data acquisition systems and a substantial GridPP site as part of the world-wide LHC distributed computing network.